 Unpredictability is a key anxiety that can be traced in the three essays with which we conclude this collection in our final section 'The Future'.
-Here, the prospect is one in which increasing animal utility gives us both heightened security and heightened vulnerability.
+Here, the prospect is one in which increasing animal utility gives us both heightened security, and heightened vulnerability.
 In this context, the human/animal dualism that allows us to regard certain animals as simply containers of spare parts collapses.
-The sharing of organs points to a profound closeness between humans and animals, even as that very understanding brings with it a recognition of danger.
-This danger comes in the form of new hazards: of disease (transmitted through xenotransplantation) and of bioterrorism (transmitted through the use of biological weapons).
-The world being outlined here is one of anxiety, for sure, but it is also one that forces us to acknowledge the inescapable nature of human-animal closeness.
+For the sharing of organs points to a profound closeness, even as that very understanding brings with it a recognition of danger.
+This danger comes in the form of new hazards: of disease (transmitted through xenotransplantation); and of bioterrorism (transmitted through the use of biological weapons).
+The world being outlined here is one of anxiety, for sure, but is also one that forces us to acknowledge the inescapable nature of human-animal closeness.

-We hope by the end of this living book (as it exists at this stage of its development) to have shown how veterinary science might help us to see how utterly and inextricably linked human and animal health issues and practices are; how our literal and conceptual categorisations of animals - as agricultural, domestic, wild and feral -- break down in the face of zoonoses that we can never truly control; and how a single animal -- a cat, for example -- can be the subject of compassionate care, an experimental object for veterinary training and a vector of human disease.
-But we would also like this selection of essays to show how work in the humanities can help to illuminate what underpins veterinary science, and how veterinary science can importantly inform work in the humanities.
-In this spirit we have, in the subsection focusing on birds and the spread of disease, deliberately placed two veterinary science essays alongside two essays written by humanities scholars.
-This selection is aimed to exemplify how these relations could work.
-Here we glimpse not only how inextricably linked animal and human health is but also how, in reading across disciplinary boundaries, other critical problems can be revealed: for instance, these cross-disciplinary readings help us to see the ways in which the movements of animals and diseases can globalise the effects of 'distant' extreme human poverty.
+We hope by the end of this living book (as it exists at this stage of its development) to have shown how veterinary science might help us to see how utterly and inextricably linked human and animal health issues and practices are; how our literal and conceptual categorisations of animals - as agricultural, domestic, wild and feral - break down in the face of zoonoses that we can never truly control; and how a single animal - a cat, for example - can be the subject of compassionate care, an experimental object for veterinary training, and a vector of human disease.

+But we also hope that this selection of essays shows how work in the humanities can help to illuminate what underpins veterinary science, and how veterinary science can importantly inform work in the humanities.
+In this spirit we have, in the subsection focusing on birds and the spread of disease, deliberately placed two veterinary science essays alongside two essays written from within the humanities.
+We hope that this selection might exemplify how these relations could work.
+Here we glimpse not only how inextricably linked animal and human health are, but also how, in reading across disciplinary boundaries, other critical problems can be revealed; for instance, these crossdisciplinary readings help us to see the ways in which the movements of animals and diseases can globalise the effects of "distant" extreme human poverty.

-Work coming out of veterinary science, just as work coming out of the humanities, raises profound questions about ethics, about human and animal natures, about the future worlds we want to see, and about what individuals and species we want to be in it.
+Work coming out of veterinary science, just as work coming out of the humanities, raises profound questions about ethics, about human and animal natures, about the future worlds we want to see, and what individuals and species we want to be in it.
 We hope that this living book, albeit in a small way, will contribute to these discussions.